 Ready for the day!

 Cutting refers to the process of dropping significant pounds the week before a fight to make weight for competition.
 Some fighters starve themselves this week to lose as much weight as possible, but this can leave one feeling weak and unable to perform at their best.
 During the week or two prior to a fight, one should still stick to multiple meals per day, consisting mostly of lean proteins and vegetables, but cut back on serving sizes and drink more water.
-One who weighs at 166 pounds, consumes about 2,200 calories per day in the two weeks leading up to a fight — all while conducting three punishing workouts daily.
+One who weighs 166 pounds, consumes about 2,200 calories per day in the two weeks leading up to a fight — all while conducting three punishing workouts daily.
 They may have a meal replacement drink for breakfast, an energy bar for lunch, yogurt and fruit with low-carb tortilla chips and salsa for a snack and a protein bar after each of two workouts.
 For dinner, stick to a broth-based soup with tofu and fruit, instead of the normal sorbet or vegan cookies, for dessert.
-A late-night meal could consists of a salad, again with tofu, and fruit.
+A late-night meal could consist of a salad, again with tofu, and fruit.
 This number of calories would never sustain one during their primary training season, but it enables them to lose weight but still have enough energy to train in the last week or two before a big fight.

 Get that supplement!

 Protein supplements are a mainstay of an MMA fighter’s diet.
 Athletes who exercise at high intensities doing both strength and endurance work require more protein daily to support muscle growth and recovery.
-Athletes require between 0.7 and 0.9 gram of protein per pound of body weight daily.
+Athletes require between 0.7 and 0.9 grams of protein per pound of body weight daily.
 Protein after a workout is also important to support recovery.
 Fish oil can also benefit an MMA fighter by fighting the inflammation high levels of training cause and therefore inspiring faster recovery between workouts.
 One must speak to their doctor before adding supplements to the diet.